PedroEduardo68/DSOCMU_POLKA/README.md

 ## Programmable MID - Implementation of a programmable dataplane within the OpenRAN Midhaul for implementing routing protocols.

-O projeto foi uma parceria entre a RNP (Rede Nacional de Ensino e Pesquisa) e a Unisinos (Universidade do Vale do Rio dos Sinos).
+The project was a partnership between RNP (Rede Nacional de Ensino e Pesquisa) and Unisinos (Universidade do Vale do Rio dos Sinos).

 <!--
  https://github.com/luciorp/multi-lora